joykim137/LPTHW/Exercise Summaries.md

 ## LPTHW : Exercise 9
 ### Summary
 I created ex9.py.
 I learned how to use """.
 I learned how to use \n.

+# 2017-02-22
+## LPTHW : Exercise 10
+### Summary
+I created ex10.py.
+I learned what a "\t" does.
+I learned all escape sequences that Python supports.